choijin/Music_Recommender_System/README.md

 #### Steps
 1. Convert string song id to index (since ALS only takes integer values)
 2. Tune hyperparameters to find the best parameters for ALS model
-3. Implemented a Collaborative Filtering Recommender System leveraging the Alternating Least Squares (ALS) model to make song recommendations based on implicit user feedback
+3. Implement a Collaborative Filtering Recommender System leveraging the Alternating Least Squares (ALS) model to make song recommendations based on implicit user feedback

 ## Part III.
 Model Evaluation
 ### What is MAP@K?
 Mean Average Precision at K (MAP@K) is a popular information retrieval metric used to evaluate the quality of the ranked lists of recommendations.

 #### Steps
-1. Assessed the performance of both the ALS model and the popularity baseline model using the Mean Average Precision at K (MAP@K) metric
+1. Train the models on the full training set using the hyperparameters found on validation set.
-2. Evaluation involves using the two models trained on the full training set and evaluate the MAP@100 score on both the validation and test set
+2. Assess the performance of both the ALS model and the popularity baseline model using MAP@100 on test set.
-3. Analyzed and compared the effectiveness of the ALS model against the popularity baseline model
+3. Analyze and compare the effectiveness of the ALS model against the popularity baseline model

 ## Conclusion
 ### Results